wp-plugins/bangla-date-display/readme.txt

 - Monthly Calendar (Bangla)
 - Monthly Calendar (Bangla + Gregorian)
 - Server Information tool.
-- Options for displaying post/page's default (english) time, date & comment count, archive calendar etc in bangla language!
+- Options for displaying post/page's default (english) time, date, comment count, archive calendar etc in bangla language!
 ...and more!

 = Speciality =
 * Built-in functionality.
 * Easy to use widgets and shortcodes!
-* Date/time output in Bangla Language!
+* All date/time output in Bangla Language!
 * No special configuration or, knowledge required!
 * Automatic GMT+6 (Dhaka, Bangladesh) time and date.